What Does Serotonin Do? Neurotransmitter Function

 Some of the milder symptoms associated with serotonin syndrome are as follows:

-Mild cases of serotonin syndrome may go away within a day of stopping the medications causing the symptoms, although if not treated it could result in worsened symptoms such as seizures, irregular heartbeat, unconsciousness, or even death in the worse cases.
+Mild cases of serotonin syndrome may go away within a day of stopping the medications causing the symptoms, although if not treated, it could result in worsened symptoms such as seizures, irregular heartbeat, unconsciousness, or even death in the worst cases.

 Therefore, if someone is considering taking medication for curing symptoms of low serotonin or associated mental health conditions, they would be advised to start with a small dosage before potentially increasing this.